-Now it’s YOUR turn to take out your pressure cooker and make some Chinese Braised Beef Shank in Pressure Cooker!
+Now it’s YOUR turn to take out your pressure cooker and make some Pressure Cooker Chinese Braised Beef Shank!

-- Clean the Beef: Bring 2L of water to a boil.
+Clean Beef Shank: Bring 2L of water to a boil.
 Then, boil the beef shank for 3 minutes to clean and remove the excess fat.
-Remove the beef shank and rinse it in cold tap water.
-We take this step whenever we make Chinese soups with pork shank or any other bones and meat.
+Remove the beef shank and rinse it in cold tap water. *Pro Tip: We take this step whenever we make Chinese soups with pork shank or any other bones and meat.

-- Pressure Cook the Beef: Place all the ingredients in the pressure cooker.
-Close lid and cook at High Pressure for 35 minutes, then Natural Release.
+Pressure Cook Beef Shank: Place all the ingredients in the pressure cooker.
+Close lid and Pressure Cook at High Pressure for 35 minutes, then Natural Release.

-- Chill the Beef: This dish is meant to be served after being chilled.
-Set aside to cool down.
+Chill Beef Shank: *Note: This dish is meant to be served after being chilled.
+Set aside beef shank to cool down.
 Then, chill it in the fridge while being submerged in the master stock for at least 4 hours (best to chill it overnight).